DFE-Digital/get-help-with-tech/app/views/landing_pages/edtech_demonstrator_programme.md

 The Demonstrator network support schools and colleges to use technology to:

-* Help improve students&rsquo; outcomes
+* help improve students&rsquo; outcomes
-* Reduce unnecessary teacher workload burden
+* reduce unnecessary teacher workload burden
-* Support school/college improvement plans
+* support school/college improvement plans
-* Help schools/colleges manage their resources effectively
+* help schools/colleges manage their resources effectively
-* Secure an accessible and inclusive curriculum, including for pupils with SEND
+* secure an accessible and inclusive curriculum, including for pupils with SEND.

 ## Who the programme is for